-Shielded Pools
+Shielded pools

 Privacy on Common is powered through Aleph Zero's zkOS and its modular shielded pool framework, Shielder.
 Here's a quick look at some of the highlights: